SEO Has Been The Single Largest Driver of Business for Wallaroo Since Our Inception

 When Snapchat started rolling out ads last year, we began thinking about offering ads management for the social app as a service.
 One problem though: Snapchat wasn’t letting anyone in.
 No agencies, no public access, nothing.
 They were working directly with brands to create and run the ad campaigns.
 So we dragged our feet.

-But in November of 2016 we published version 1.0 of “Snapchat Advertising Costs” on our website.
+But in November of 2016, we published version 1.0 of “Snapchat Advertising Costs” on our website.
 From there, we continued to update that piece according to steps 1-3 outlined above.
 We also wrote a lot about Snapchat marketing strategies in general.
-What are the results you ask?
-Here they are:
+These were the results:

 - “Snapchat advertising” – #2 (after Snapchat.com)